Drug Residue Testing

 Vacuuming Above-Ground Surfaces

-At this stage, using commercial-grade vacuums with specialised HEPA filters, all flooring, walls and above-ground areas will be vacuumed.
-This initial cleaning stage removes any loose particles or debris from surfaces, which is necessary before deep cleaning begins.
+A commercial-grade vacuum with specialized HEPA filters will clean all flooring, walls, and above-ground areas at this stage.
+This initial cleaning removes loose particles or debris from surfaces before deep cleaning begins.

 Start the Deep Clean Process

-We’ll also make sure to use specific high-quality cleaners that we know won’t react with the drug residue.
-For example, when cleaning a former meth lab, we use detergent cleaners versus bleach.
-This is because when bleach is mixed with meth, it creates a toxic gas, therefore defeating the whole purpose of the cleaning process.
+We’ll also use specific high-quality cleaners known not to react with any drug residue.
+For instance, when cleaning a former meth lab, detergent cleaners are preferred over bleach as mixing bleach with meth creates a toxic gas, undermining the cleaning process.